Yogesh-10/ultimate-developer-resource/javascript/js-deep-dive.md

 As seen in above diagram, here first we have global execution context, and we have execution context for a( ) and we have execution context for b( ), for a( ) - lexical environment is it’s local memory + lexical environment of parent i.e, global execution context, and for b( ) → lexical environment is it’s local memory + lexical environment of parent i.e, a( ) + global execution context.

-## 8. let & const in JS, Temporal Dead Zone, Type of Errors
+## 8. LET AND CONST IN JS, TEMPORAL DEAD ZONE, TYPES OF ERRORS

 - let & const are hoisted but stored in different memory space than other variables like var.
 (And hence they cannot be access via window object or this specifier).
 They cannot be accessed until they’re initialized.
 - Hence, the time from hoisting these variable(s) and initialization is temporal dead zone, and during this we cannot access let & const, in turns throws Reference error.